PTSD From Car Accidents

 - The length of time between when the accident victim first observes the at-fault vehicle and the time when the crash occurs

 - Whether the accident victim drove the vehicle or was a passenger in the vehicle in the accident

-- The specific circumstances surrounding the accident and what happened in the car crash
+- The specific circumstances of the accident and what happened in the car crash

 Car accident victims can also experience various PTSD-related symptoms.

-- Changes in a person’s emotional reactions to common life circumstances
+- Changes in emotional reactions to common life circumstances

-- Avoidance behaviors, including not driving or riding in a motor vehicle—especially in the area where the accident occurred
+- Avoidance behaviours, including not driving or riding in a motor vehicle—especially in the area where the accident occurred

 - Negative moods and thinking